gdmoney/quotes/README.md

 *****

 **"Being busy is a form of laziness—lazy thinking and indiscriminate action.
-Being busy is most often used as a guise for avoiding the few critically important but uncomfortable actionsl."**
+Being busy is most often used as a guise for avoiding the few critically important but uncomfortable actions."**
 -- *Tim Ferriss*